QirangMilco/nlip/docs/api/api.md

 }
 ```

-Note:
+Notes:
 1. All settings are optional, only provided settings will be updated
-2. File types should be provided as extensions without a dot (e.g., "jpg" not ".jpg")
+2. File types should be provided as extensions without dot (e.g., "jpg" not ".jpg")
 3. Token expiry time should be in time string format (e.g., "24h", "7d")
-4. Settings take effect immediately and are saved to the configuration file
+4. Settings take effect immediately and are saved to configuration file
-5. Public space uploads can be done by guests using the `/guest-upload` endpoint.
+5. Public space uploads can be done by guests using the `/guest-upload` endpoint
-6. Ensure the `creator` field is set to "guest" for guest uploads.
+6. Ensure the `creator` field is set to "guest" for guest uploads